Fisibach: Geography

-The municipality is located in the Zurzach district, at the end of the Fisibach valley.
+The village is located in the Zurzach district, at the end of the Fisibach valley.
 It lies in the northeastern part of Aargau and is neighbored with the Canton of Zürich.
 The neighboring municipalities are Bachs and Weiach.
 The place prior to modern times was Visibachs and differed from Obervisibachs (now Bachs in the Canton of Zurich).
 It consists of the haufendorf village (an irregular, unplanned and quite closely packed village, built around a central square) of Fisibach and the hamlets of Burenmüli, Hägelen and Waldhausen.

 Coat of arms

 The blazon of the municipal coat of arms is Azure three Wagtails statant Azure beaked and membered Gules on a Bar Or.